Behaviour Management Interventon

 Attending a consultation

-A consultation lasts up to one hour where the issues can be explored in a safe environment.
+A consultation lasts up to 90 minutes where the issues can be explored in a safe environment.
 During the consultation one or more psychological assessments may be delivered to enable the psychologist to form a comprehensive understanding of the child and the associated difficulties.
-In some circumstances the consultation may last longer than 90 minutes.

-Following your consultation you will be presented with a psychological formulation.
-You will receive a clear understanding of how psychologically any identified difficulties have developed, what is maintaining them and what needs to happen for the situation to improve.
+During your consultation the psychologist will discuss how psychologically any identified difficulties have developed, what is maintaining them and what needs to happen for the situation to improve.

 Tips for managing behavioural problems